alichtman/stronghold/README.md

     + Display all file extensions?
     	- This prevents malware from disguising itself as another file type.
     + Disable saving documents to the cloud by default?
+        - This prevents sensitive documents from being unintentionally stored on the cloud.
     + Show hidden files in Finder?
     	- This lets you see all files on the system without having to use the terminal.